koraktor/rubikon/README.md

 **Warning**:

 Rubikon is still in an early development stage.
-If you want to use it be aware that you will probably run into problems and or restrictions.
-See the Contribute section if you want to help making Rubikon better.
+If you want to use it be aware that you will might run into problems and or restrictions.
+See the Contribute section if you want to help to make Rubikon better.

 ## Features